Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Layne - Power Sub.md

 I am using the LM5180EVM-S05 Flyback Converter for our design.
 The purpose of this flyback converter is to step down our 10-40V DC source from the fan controller and output an isolated 5V DC for our diagnostic tool.
 The datasheet states, " The LM5180-Q1 single-output EVM is designed to use a regulated or non-regulated high-voltage input rail ranging from 10 V to 65 V to produce a tightly-regulated, isolated output voltage of 5V at load currents of 1 A(or higher depending on VIN)."
 [4]

-As shown in the image below the Vin can be from 10V to 65V with a nominal voltage of 24V, which also aligns with the nominal voltage of the controller voltage that we will be provided.
+As shown in the image below, the Vin can be from 10V to 65V with a nominal voltage of 24V, which also aligns with the nominal voltage of the controller voltage that we will be provided.
 This voltage will then be stepped down to 4.95V to 5.1V with a nominal voltage of 5.025V.
 I have also shown the Kicad schematic downloaded from Texas Instruments website for reference.
 [5]

 ***LM5180EVM-S05 User's Guide***